ted-ncg/labs/13-web-mvc-create-account-form.md

    </form>
    ```

-1. Modify the GET method in your web controller that is mapped to `/create-account` to:
+1. Modify the GET method in your web controller that is mapped to `/create-account` to do the following:
    * Instantiate a new `CreateForm` instance
    * Set the values for the instance to default to 10 for the initial deposit, empty for the account name, and 1000 for the overdraft limit.
    * Put the instance into the Spring `Model`, with the correct attribute name to match what's in the form.